cdixo/Inter-species-and-Herbivory-Publication/README.md

 become available for use by any and all individuals which may find it useful in their own work.
 We ask that you please cite this publication (TBD ___) if using the code for your work.

+Pipelines can be found in the supplementals of the manuscript.

 Thank you very much, and happy coding,

 Cullen W. Dixon and the Gschwend Grapevine Genetics Laboratory